explainers-by-googlers/locked-mode/README.md

 Cons:

-*   fullscreenchange is fired on `window.document` whereas the proposed API is fired on `window.navigator`.
+*   fullscreenchange is fired on `window.document` whereas the proposed API is fired on `window.navigator`, and `window` is more appropriate for our use case.

 ## Stakeholders feedback / opposition